MolSSI-Education/python-package-best-practices/setup.md

 In this workshop, we will be moving code from a Jupyter notebook into a Python package that we can install and import into other scripts.

+## Download the starting workshop materials [here](./data/starting_material.zip)

 - Create a folder on your desktop called `molssi_best_practices`.
-- Download the starting workshop materials [here](./data/starting_material.zip)
-    - This will be a `zip` file.
+- The file you download as starting materials will be a `zip` file.
 You should unzip this file into the folder you have created on your desktop.
 After downloading and unzipping, verify that you see the following directory structure.
     ~~~
     molssi_best_practices
     └── starting_material